vnen/api-blueprint/README.md

 do with it at some point in time for the given context and conditions (permissions).
 To the client, it may well look like a different state, but from the internals of an API it is not a separate state of a resource.

+<a name="def-use-case-api"></a>
 ## Use Case API
-As a use-case API this proposal is built on [Gist Fox API](../examples/Gist%20Fox%20API.md).
-This [example API](Gist%20API.md) includes:
+The example API used throughout this proposal is of an imaginary GitHub's Gist-like service.
+This example API includes:

 * Entry point details
-* Gists collection resource in full detail
+* Gists collection resource in minimal detail
-* Gist entity resource in minimal detail
+* Gist entity resource in full detail

-To demonstrate the description of the API state machine the Gist Fox API is extended with additional resource states.
-The actual proposed blueprint can be found in the [Gist API.md](Gist%20API.md) file.
-To view the source of the Gist API check its [raw version](https://raw.github.com/apiaryio/api-blueprint/resource-blueprint/resource%20blueprint/Gist%20API.md).
-Refer to [Resource Blueprint Syntax](#syntax) for explanation of new syntax constructs.
+The complete, GitHub-rendered example API can be found in the [Gist API.md](examples/Gist%20API.md) file.
+Check its [raw version](https://raw.github.com/apiaryio/api-blueprint/resource-blueprint/examples/Gist%20API.md) to view the source blueprint.
+Refer to [Resource Blueprint Syntax](#def-syntax) for explanation syntax constructs.

 ## Gist State Machine